linuxone-community-cloud/technical-resources/faststart/LAMP_Stack.md

 Step 1: Deploy a RHEL 8 VM
 --------------------------

-If you're not yet familiar with launching a VM in the LinuxONE Community Cloud, refer to our [https://github.com/linuxone-community-cloud/technical-resources/blob/master/faststart/deploy-virtual-server.md](Virtual Server Deployment Guide).
+If you're not yet familiar with launching a VM in the LinuxONE Community Cloud, refer to our [Virtual Server Deployment Guide](https://github.com/linuxone-community-cloud/technical-resources/blob/master/faststart/deploy-virtual-server.md).

 You will have multiple options for which Linux distribution to deploy.
 For this tutorial, you will want to use the available version of RHEL 8.